etsuprun/halefdocs/index.rst

 OpenVXML Without Tears
 ==========================

-: Written by Vikram Ramanarayanan
-: Updated by Eugene Tsuprun
+:Authors: Vikram Ramanarayanan and Eugene Tsuprun (with inputs from the OpenVXML Setup and User Guides)

 Pythia Development Toolkit